ncryptsion/gitxray/README.md

 ```

 # 🛠️ Setup
 You only need your Github account personal token to use GitXray.
-Please [click me](https://www.youtube.com/watch?v=0C-B6bFuQYU) for tutorial.
+Please [click me](https://www.youtube.com/watch?v=0C-B6bFuQYU) for the tutorial.

 # 🚀 Usage
 ```